organix/uFork/fpga/fomu/echo/README.md

 # Simulating I/O

-This is a proof of concept showing that a running iverilog simulation can receive and transmit characters from the console.
+A proof of concept showing that a running iverilog simulation can receive characters from STDIN and transmit characters to STDOUT.